 Reduced Juice on NFL and NBA Bets

 Every day, PointsBet offers better odds on select games.
-While other books are offering +100 on a bet, they’ll “boost” it up to +150, giving you the best odds by far in the industry.
+While other books are offering +100 on a bet, they’ll “boost” it up to +151.28, giving you one of the best odds in the industry.

 A little worried about how that fourth quarter will go?
 If you want to lock in your winnings or cut your losses, PointsBet will allow you to cash in a bet before the game ends.